Ammad99550/Agriculture-App/README.md

  * Project Title :  Agricultural App
  * Project Description :
-       Agriculture App is a farmer management android application which helps farmers to give best-practice farming processes.
+       Agriculture App is a farmer management android application which helps buyers to connect to the farmer's products.
 It helps farmers to improve their sales online.
-It enables farmers to sell their products online and customers can buy the items from the farmers.
+It enables users to buy their products online along with more features like Online Cash Payment etc.
  * Project Technology : Flutter (Mobile App)
  * Developer Name : Osaid Masood
  * Course Name : Software Engineering Lab